 Under the guidance of our Religious School Director, Rina Cohen Schwarz, the Aenne Hahn Religious School’s enrollment currently stands at over 100 students, aided by a steady flow of Nursery School graduates into the school and by the addition of new post Bar and Bat Mitzvah classes.

-Under the strong leadership of Rabbi Lisa Gelber, Cantor Bruce Halev, President Neil Goldstein and Executive Director Laura J. Lewis, Habonim is looking at a brighter future than it has in many years.
+Under the strong leadership of Rabbi Lisa Gelber, Cantor Bruce Halev, President Richard Verner and Executive Director Laura J. Lewis, Habonim is looking at a brighter future than it has in many years.
 With the well-meaning cooperation of all concerned, Habonim will continue to succeed and will continue to grow and prosper while we serve the needs of our community on the Upper West Side and beyond.